PavanAmbare/PavanAmbare/README.md

 - Post Graduate Program in Data Science and Business Analytics, Great Lakes Institute of Management and University of Texas at Austin, May 2023 - May 2024

 ### Courses Completed:
+- Python for Data Science
+- Statistical Methods for Decision Making
+- Advanced Statistics
+- Data Mining
+- Predictive Modeling
+- Machine Learning
+- SQL
+- Time Series Forecasting
 - Data Visualization using Tableau
-- Time Series Forecasting
-- SQL
-- Machine Learning
-- Predictive Modeling
-- Data Mining
+- Marketing & Retail Analytics
+- Finance and Risk Analytics
-- Advanced Statistics
+- Capstone Project
-- Statistical Methods for Decision Making

 ### Optional Courses Completed:
 - Web and Social Media Analytics
 - Generative AI
 - Introduction to Model Deployment
 - Marketing and CRM
-- Finance and Risk Analytics
 - Supply Chain and Logistics Analytics
 - Optimization Techniques
 - Introduction to R